idaholab/moose/modules/stochastic_tools/doc/content/source/actions/AddCovarianceAction.md

 # AddCovarianceAction

 This action operates on existing `GaussianProcess` objects contained within the `[Surrogates]` block.
-If the model provides a filename (as shown below), a `[CovarianceFunction]` object equivalent to the function used in the training phase is reconstructed for use in model evaluation.
+If the model provides a filename (as shown below), a `[Covariance]` object equivalent to the function used in the training phase is reconstructed for use in model evaluation.

 ## Example Input File Syntax